Package and Sign Your Connector for Distribution

 1. Generate a certificate signature request (CSR).
 You can use Java’s keytool to generate this CSR.

 2. Send the CSR to a certificate authority that is trusted by the Java key store.
-Make sure that certificate you get is a code-signing certificate.
+Make sure that the certificate you get is a code-signing certificate.

 3. Sign your TACO file using jarsigner.